yunpeng-shi/FCC/README.md

 precision rate = 0.973654
 recall rate = 0.994319
 ```
-It gives almost exact separation between good and bad matches.
+It often gives almost perfect separation between good and bad matches even when a large fraction of clean keypoint matches are removed or corrupted.
 The classification result is often better (and much faster) than spectral-based methods.
+The following is an example of histograms of our FCC statistics for clean and wrong keypoint matches.

 <img src="https://github.com/yunpeng-shi/FCC/blob/main/hist.jpg" width="500" height="400">